 But not all of Austen's clergymen are rectors.
 Some are vicars.
 It means to literally stand in place for.
 A vicar got the lesser tithes of the parish—usually only 1/4 of that 10% income.
 The rector got the greater tithes, the other 3/4.
 Getting a vicarage as a living was still a position for life, but it was a non-resident rector who got most of the income.

 It's a clue for us readers of Emma, though, that Mr. Elton has to marry for money.
 We know that the vicarage isn't worth a lot, since Mrs. Bates and Miss Bates, the former vicar's family, live in a "very small way."
-Emma should have known that Mr. Elton was never going to marry someone poor like Harriet Smith.
+Emma should have known that Mr. Elton would never marry someone poor like Harriet Smith.

-Some vicars still managed to do all right, and some even had the resources to hire a curate.
-Curate's incomes were less than half of a vicars.
+Some vicars still did all right, and some even had the resources to hire a curate.
+Curate's incomes were less than half of a vicar's.
 The word curate comes from care, as in caring for souls.
 The vicar continued to live in the vicarage while he handed off parish duties to his curate.
 Many clergymen held more than one living to increase their income.
 They might live at one and hire a curate to minister at their other parishes.

 Curates were hired perpetually or temporarily.
 You either held the position for life with that low salary until you got something better, or you were hired temporary and were paid a stipend and could be let go at any time.
 When Henry Tilney goes to Bath to talk muslin, he hired a curate to take over his duties for him.